maxplanck-ie/ATACofthesnake/docs/content/usage.rst

 Comparison
 ^^^^^^^^^^

-The actual comparison/analysis to be made need to be specified in a separate YAML file.
+The actual comparison/analysis to be made needs to be specified in a separate YAML file.
-It is possible to specify multiple analyses in one file.
+It is possible to request multiple analyses in one file.
 Multiple comparison files in a single run are not possible.
 Three different types of analyses can be requested, simple two-group comparisons, an LRT test, and a timecourse analysis.
 Note that all the requested analyses need to have a unique comparison_name.
 If not, only the last entry will be performed.